denkwerk/denkstrap-structure/docs/javascript_en.md

 ###### afterInit

-This event gets fired when all constructors has been executed.
-If you work with promises, this event wont be fired until these are resolved.
+This event gets fired when all constructors have been executed.
+If you work with promises, this event won't be fired until these are resolved.

 ##### Examples